Elastography ROI for Australian Private Clinics

 Adding a new diagnostic service to your practice is a capital decision.
 For liver elastography, the numbers work — but only if you model them correctly.
 This guide walks through the key variables: scan volume, fee setting, device cost, throughput efficiency, and payback period.

-We'll also show why the device economics are substantially better for guided elastography than for traditional blind systems.
+We'll also show why the device economics are often competitive or better for guided elastography than for traditional blind systems when capital, probes, service, and failed-scan rates are considered together.

 The Revenue Model